ccontrols/component-controls/plugins/viewport-plugin/README.md

 # Overview

-Inspired from the great [playroom](https://github.com/seek-oss/playroom) project, this addon contains a `ViewportBlock` that you can integrate into any page, as well as a standalone `ViewportPage`
+Inspired from the [playroom](https://github.com/seek-oss/playroom) project, this addon contains a `ViewportBlock` that you can integrate into any page, as well as a standalone `ViewportPage`

 # Getting Started